A Hybrid High-Order method for creeping flows of non-Newtonian fluids: HHO scheme

-\end{remark} \begin{remark}[Efficient implementation] When solving the system of nonlinear algebraic equations corresponding to \eqref{eq:stokes.discrete} by a first-order (e.g., Newton) algorithm, all element-based velocity unknowns and all but one pressure unknown per element can be locally eliminated at each iteration by computing the corresponding Schur complement element-wise.
+\end{remark} \begin{remark}[Efficient implementation] When solving the system of nonlinear algebraic equations corresponding to \eqref{eq:stokes.discrete} by, e.g., the Newton algorithm, all element-based velocity unknowns and all but one pressure unknown per element can be locally eliminated at each iteration by static condensation.
 As all the computations are local, this procedure is an embarrassingly parallel task which can fully benefit from multi-thread and multi-processor architectures.
 This implementation strategy has been described for the linear Stokes problem in \cite[Section 6.2]{Di-Pietro.Ern.ea:16}.
-After further eliminating the boundary unknowns by strongly enforcing the boundary condition \eqref{eq:stokes.continuous:bc}, we end up solving, at each iteration of the nonlinear solver, a linear system of size $d\cst{card}(\Fi){k+d-1\choose d-1} + \cst{card}(\T_h)$. \end{remark}
+After further eliminating the boundary unknowns by strongly enforcing the boundary condition \eqref{eq:stokes.continuous:bc}, we end up solving, at each iteration of the nonlinear solver, a linear system of size $d\cst{card}(\Fi){k+d-1\choose d-1} + \cst{card}(\T_h)$.
+Concerning the interplay between the static condensation strategy and the performance of $p$-multilevel linear solvers, we refer to \cite{Botti.Di-Pietro:21}. \end{remark}